singchan/OLD-www.silex.me-2020/content/pages/create.md

   with immediate feedback. <br>Add any front end feature.
 Plug into any third party API. <br>Change your website behavior with JQuery, HTML, CSS.</p>"
 section9-cta: <p><a href="./get-started" title="Create website in Silex">Get started!</a></p>
-section10: "<h2>The beauty of a static<br>drag and drop editor</h2><h3>Files only,
+section10: "<h2>The beauty of a static<br>drag and drop editor</h2><p>Due to its static
-  your files where you want it to be</h3><p>Due to its static nature and the way elements are absolutely positioned, Silex is extremely simple yet powerful: no databases, no security issues, no limitations for the design.
-Plus it is free and open source so you own your data and get to choose where you store it while working on your website–on your Dropbox or Own Cloud or Next Cloud for their collaborative capabilities, on GitHub for the versioning or FTP or local file system.
-Most of these services are available online so you can work from anywhere, or use the desktop version to work offline.
-And finally, Silex generates websites which are so simple that you can host them for free with GitHub Pages, or push directly to any web host.</p>"
+  nature and the way elements are absolutely positioned, Silex is extremely simple yet powerful: no databases, no security issues, no limitations for the design.</p>"
 section10-cta: <p><a href="./get-started" title="Create website in Silex">Get started!</a></p>
 section5-cta: "<p></p>"
 section6-cta: ''